 Examination Requirements for the Virginia Board

-Every CPA must take and pass all four parts of the Uniform CPA Examination as provided by the AICPA.
-As part of your preparation, the Board recommends that you download and review "The Candidate Bulletin: Roadmap to CPA Success," which you can find via the AICPA website.
+Every certified public accountant CPA must take and pass all four parts of the Uniform CPA Exam as provided by the AICPA.
+As part of your preparation, the state board recommends that CPA candidates download and review "The Candidate Bulletin: Roadmap to CPA Success," which you can find via the AICPA website.

-The exam is very difficult, so please study hard and consider forming a study group with other aspiring CPAs.
-To qualify to schedule a test time you must have graduated with a bachelor's degree and have 120 semester hours under your belt.
-Your transcript should also include 24 hours of accounting coursework and 24 hours of business-related credit.
+It is very difficult to pass the CPA exam, so please study hard and consider forming a study group with other aspiring CPAs.
+To qualify to schedule a test time CPA candidates must have graduated with a bachelor's degree and have 120 credit hours under their belt.
+Your transcript should also include 24 credit hours of accounting coursework and 24 credit hours of business-related credit.
 Note that you cannot count introductory or principles coursework in that accounting.

-To help you determine whether you have the credits required to take the examination, the Board has included a self-evaluation worksheet on its website.
+To help CPA candidates determine whether they have the credits required to take the CPA exam, the state board has included a self-evaluation worksheet on its website.
 They also have a comprehensive Education Handbook to help you plan and assess your education.
-You can also download this from the Board website.
+You can also download this from the state board website.
 The handbook includes the worksheet.

-Once you are prepared to take the examination, you can send your application to the Board.
+Once you are prepared to take the CPA exam, you can send your application to the state board.
 Your application packet should include all of your official academic transcripts, a copy of your drivers license, all applicable fees, and documentation requesting any accommodations you need for a disability.
 Mail your packet to: